Action on the climate crisis

 What’s your opinion about climate change?
 Do you want your voices to be heard at the largest conference on climate change in the World?

 Learn more about the results of the rapid online survey on Vnexpress conducted by UNICEF Viet Nam.

 Learn more on the results

 What needs to happen

 Rapid emissions reduction remains the only long term solution, however, because some impacts of climate change are now unavoidable and irreversible, we must immediately save and protect children’s lives by building the resilience of every child and young person to the impacts of this crisis.

-UNICEF is calling on Parties to:
+UNICEF is calling for:

 For youth: Get inspired, share and act

 To address the climate crisis, everyone needs to understand why it is happening and what can be done to defend against its impacts.
 Use these resources to introduce yourself to climate change and invite your friends, family and school to join in.